pydio/cells-sdk-java/Contribute.md

   packages in a future proof way.
 We will go trough a temporary phase where we put generated methods at 2 distinct locations while deprecating the legacy one.
 Some solution can be found in [this stackoverflow question](https://stackoverflow.com/questions/5074454/what-is-the-clearest-way-to-deprecate-a-package-in-java)

+#### More tweaks

+In Jan.
+2023, we also had to do the following to finalize SDK generation:
+=> it seems to not be compulsory anymore in Feb 2025 with generator v7.11.0

+- Change the `javax.ws` prefix in the package imports of all class in the openapi package, to import `jakarta.ws.rs.core.GenericType` rather than `javax.ws.rs.core.GenericType`: the later package is not maintained anymore.